 <Project Sdk="Microsoft.NET.Sdk"> <PropertyGroup> <!-- Include symbol files (*.pdb) in the built .nupkg --> <AllowedOutputExtensionsInPackageBuildOutputFolder>$(AllowedOutputExtensionsInPackageBuildOutputFolder);.pdb</AllowedOutputExtensionsInPackageBuildOutputFolder> </PropertyGroup> </Project>

-The downside to embedded symbol files is they increase the package size by about 30% for .NET libraries compiled using SDK-style projects.
+The downside of embedding symbol files is that they increase the package size by about 30% for .NET libraries compiled using SDK-style projects.
 If package size is a concern, you should publish symbols in a symbol package instead.